Fraunhofer-IIS/flexiband/README.md

 Endpoints are used to communicate with USB devices.
 See [USB Functions](http://www.beyondlogic.org/usbnutshell/usb3.shtml#USBFunctions).
 All USB devices have the Endpoint EP0 for [Control Transfers](http://www.beyondlogic.org/usbnutshell/usb4.shtml#Control).
 These Control Transfers can be used for [Standard Device Requests](http://www.beyondlogic.org/usbnutshell/usb6.shtml#StandardDeviceRequests) and for Vendor Requests.
 Control Transfers have a limited payload size and are only used to change settings or request status.

 The Flexiband also has the Endpoint EP3 for Isochronous Transfers.
 This Endpoint starts to produce data as soon as the Flexiband was started with the *"Start data transfer"* Vendor Request (see below).
+For the data format see [Data Format](#data-format).

 ### USB Vendor Requests